tdspora/syngen/README.md

       - marital_status

   infer_settings:                           # Settings for infer process.
 Optional parameter
     destination: "./files/generated_data_order.csv" # The path where the generated data will be stored.
-If the information about 'destination' isn't provided, by default the synthetic data will be stored locally in '.csv'.
+If the information about 'destination' isn't specified, by default the synthetic data will be stored locally in '.csv'.
 Supported formats include local files in 'csv', '.avro' formats.
 Required parameter
     size: 100                               # Size for generated data.
 Optional parameter
     run_parallel: False                     # Turn on or turn off parallel training process.
 Optional parameter
     print_report: False                     # Turn on or turn off generation of the report.
 Optional parameter